elastisys/compliantkubernetes/docs/user-guide/delegation.md

 ## Authentication vs. Access Control

 [Authentication](https://en.wikipedia.org/wiki/Authentication) is the act of proving your identity.
-Compliant Kubernetes is usually configured to use your organization's Identity Provider (IdP).
+Welkin is usually configured to use your organization's Identity Provider (IdP).
 Examples of supported IdPs include Google, Microsoft Entra ID, and [Jump Cloud](https://jumpcloud.com/).
 The email and group provided by your IdP are used for access control in various components.

-Next sections will explain how to handle access control in each user-facing Compliant Kubernetes component.
+Next sections will explain how to handle access control in each user-facing Welkin component.

 ## Container registry (Harbor)

-Compliant Kubernetes uses Harbor as container registry.
+Welkin uses Harbor as container registry.
 For access control, Harbor defines the concepts of:

 - user and group -- for human access;
 - robot account -- for IT system access.

 You don't need to create Harbor users or groups.
-Compliant Kubernetes configures Harbor in "OIDC authentication mode", which means that Harbor will automatically onboard users logging in via your IdP and will automatically get the group from your IdP.
+Welkin configures Harbor in "OIDC authentication mode", which means that Harbor will automatically onboard users logging in via your IdP and will automatically get the group from your IdP.
 In contrast, you need to create robot accounts, as these only exist within Harbor.

 Your administrator will have configured one of your IdP groups as the "Harbor system administrator" group.
 Please read the upstream documentation linked below to learn how a Harbor admin can: